ManticoreGamesInc/platform-documentation/src/tutorials/networking.md

 Items in the default context can be marked as **(networked)**, by right clicking them in the **Hierarchy** and selecting **Enable Networking**.
 These are frequently called **Networked Objects**.
 All children of networked objects will also need to be networked.

-!!!important "**Marking an object as networked tells Core that this object that might change during gameplay.**"
+!!!important "**Marking an object as networked tells Core that this object might change during gameplay.**"

 Networked objects can be moved, resized, spawned, and destroyed using a script.
 Any time a networked object is changed, the server sends an updated version of the object to all clients. **The server sends the ENTIRE object**.
 Even if only one property on the object is changed, the entire object is turned into data and sent to all the clients.